🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 If you've ever needed to send money online to a friend or relative in another country, you've probably wondered which method you should opt for.
 An international wire transfer is always the default option to fall back on, of course, but what if there's something better out there?
 In this guide, I'll show you the best way to send money to China - eight of them, to be precise!

 Online money transfer apps aren't exactly new, but their popularity has been exploding as of late, and new platforms are cropping up all the time.
-It's not easy to keep up with all the new kids on the block and tell the winners from the mediocre pics - which is why I've curated this list of the top 8 apps:
+It's not easy to keep up with all the new kids on the block and tell the winners from the mediocre pics - which is why I've curated this list of the top 8 apps and platforms:

 • OFX - Get Your Perfect Exchange Rate